Abdessadeq Cheqara

-Abdessadeq Cheqara 17 octobre (1931 – 31 October 1998) (in Arabic: عبد الصادق شقارة) was a Moroccan singer of traditional Andalusian classical music and Moroccan folk music.
+Abdessadeq Cheqara (17 october 1931 – 31 October 1998) (in Arabic: عبد الصادق شقارة) was a Moroccan singer of traditional Andalusian classical music and Moroccan folk music.
 Known as the grand master of al-Ala (Andalusian music), he was also a violin and oud virtuoso.

 His first name is also written Abd el Saddeq, Abdessadek, Abdesaddek, and many other variations.
 His surname is variously spelt Chekara, Cheqara, Chqara, Sheqara, Shekara, Shkara, and variations thereof.

 Life

 Abdessadeq Cheqara was born in Tetuan, Morocco.
 His father, Abdessalam Cheqara, was a singer and musician in Tetuan, while his mother, Assoudia Alharrak, was descended of a family of poets, musicians and philosophers.

 From a young age, Cheqara was drawn to music and poetry, being influenced by his father, who gave him his first oud.

 Cheqara sang Andalusian and traditional Moroccan folksongs in mawawil (improvised solo), inshad (solo) styles.

 Cheqara did much to popularize Andalusian music.
 Prior to the advent of Abdessadeq, Andalusian music was largely elite music for Andalusians alone.

 Much of the Andalusian popular songs or Cha'abi (Sha'abi) are believed to have been appropriated from female Andalusian musicians of Tetuan such as Hajja Shili and Hajja Shahaba.
 Because of sexism, they were not permitted to record or perform if any males were present and are henceforth not well known.
 Reportedly Abdessadeq Chekara used to sit with Hajja Cha'haba and Hajja Shili and learn the women's songs, only to go on to record them.
 Many of the popular Andalusian songs (such as Ben't Bladi) are written from a women's perspective.